polywrap/specification/spec/components/Web3API_Package.md

 If manifest format is not at the latest format version, manifest is upgraded to the latest format.

 ## Web3API schema
+GraphQL schema

 ### Importing local and external schemas

 ## Web3API (WASM) modules

+Modules are written in [AssemblyScript](https://www.assemblyscript.org).
+WASM modules are compiled by protocol developer based on package's written AssemblyScript source.
+Web3API WASM modules can be:
+* `mutation` - can perform write operations (but also read operations if needed) on package
+* `query`  - can only perform read operations on package